Your area Not set — showing everywhere

 Addressed

 Ms. Minton thanked the board for their service and adherence to the code of conduct.
-However, she expressed disappointment regarding a board member attending via Zoom rather than in person, suggesting it hinders the town.
+However, she expressed disappointment regarding a board member's choice to attend meetings via Zoom from California rather than in person.
 Key concern

 Board response